 The firm's fifteen-year building campaign resulted in an average of two to three firehouses each year.
-In some cases, nearly identical buildings were erected; Hook & Ladder No. 14 has a twin in Engine Company No. 56 at 120 West 83rd Street (1888-89, located in the Upper West Side/Central Park West Historic District).15 Most of the designs used classical detailing and overall symmetry (in part dictated by the large vehicular entrance on a narrow lot), but provided a wide range of aesthetic expression.
+In some cases, nearly identical buildings were erected; Engine Company No. 47 has a twin in Engine Company No. 18 at 132 West 10th Street (1891, located in the Greenwich Village Historic District).
+Most of the designs used classical detailing and overall symmetry (in part dictated by the large vehicular entrance on a narrow lot), but there is also a wide range of aesthetic expression.

-The firm created two large, elaborate buildings for the Fire Department during this period: the Fire Department Headquarters at 157-159 East 67th Street (now Engine Company No. 39/Ladder Company No. 16, 1884-86) and Engine Company No. 31, 87 Lafayette Street (1895, a designated New York City Landmark).
-The Headquarters building is a strong expression of the Romanesque Revival style, and in the years following its completion, several smaller houses were designed in a subdued version of the style.
-Hook & Ladder No. 14 is one example.
+The firm created two large, elaborate buildings for the Fire Department during this period: the Fire Department Headquarters at 157-159 East 67th Street (now Engine Company No. 39/Ladder Company No. 16, 1884-86), and Engine Company No. 31, 87 Lafayette Street (1895, a designated New York City Landmark).
+The Headquarters building is a strong expression of the Romanesque Revival style, and in the years following its completion, several smaller firehouses were designed in a subdued version of that style.
+Engine Company No. 47 is one example.

-Engine Company No. 31, the firm's best known firehouse design, is the least representative of its tenure with the Fire Department and marks a transition between the restrained, classical elegance of the majority of its firehouses and the increasingly monumental designs of other architects which followed at the turn of the century.
+In Engine Company No. 31, the firm's best known firehouse design is the least representative of their tenure with the Fire Department, and marks a transition between the restrained, classical elegance of the majority of their firehouses and the increasingly monumental designs of other architects which followed at the turn of the century.
 Engine Company No. 31 is a freestanding structure for a triple engine company modeled on sixteenth-century Loire Valley chateaux.
-It was a distinct departure from the firm's usual "storefront" design and is considered the firm's most impressive civic design.
+It was a distinct departure from their usual "storefront" design, and is considered the firm's most impressive civic design.
 Also of note was the firm's acclaimed Hook & Ladder Company No. 15 at Old Slip (1885, demolished), which was designed in the style reminiscent of a seventeenth-century Dutch house.

-While they are best known in New York City for the firehouses, the LeBruns designed several churches including the Church of the Epiphany (1870, demolished), Saint John-the-Baptist (1872), 211 West 30th Street, and St. Mary-the-Virgin (1894-95, a designated New York City Landmark), 133-145 West 46th Street.
-At the turn of the century, N. LeBrun & Sons achieved renown for office building design in Manhattan, most notably the home office of the Metropolitan Life Building at 1 Madison Avenue (1890-92, and annex tower, 1909, designated New York City Landmark)16 and the Home Life Insurance Company Building, 256-257 Broadway (1892-94, a designated New York City Landmark).
+While they are best known in New York City for the firehouses, the LeBruns designed several churches including the Church of the Epiphany (1870, demolished), Saint John-the-Baptist (1872), 211 West 30th Street, and Saint Mary-the-Virgin (1894-95, a designated New York City Landmark), 133-145 West 46th Street.
+At the turn of the century, N. LeBrun & Sons achieved renown for office building design in Manhattan, most notably the home office of the Metropolitan Life Building at 1 Madison Avenue (1890-92, and annex tower, 1909, designated New York City Landmark)15 and the Home Life Insurance Company Building, 256-257 Broadway (1892-94, a designated New York City Landmark).